Woman to Woman (Keyshia Cole album)

-Background and development
+Background and recording

-In December 2010, Cole released her fourth studio album Calling All Hearts.
+In December 2010, Keyshia Cole released her fourth studio album, Calling All Hearts.
 The album debuted at number nine on the US Billboard 200 chart, with first-week sales of 128,000 copies.
-It spawned the two singles, "I Ain't Thru" and "Take Me Away", which both achieved lackluster success, peaking at number 54 and number 27, respectively, on the US Hot R&B/Hip-Hop Songs chart.
+It spawned two singles, "I Ain't Thru" and "Take Me Away", which both achieved lackluster success, peaking at number 54 and number 27, respectively, on the US Hot R&B/Hip-Hop Songs chart.
 Following the album's release, she parted ways with her longtime manager Manny Halley and also disclosed that business disagreements played a part in their split.
 On March 30, 2011, Cole announced via Twitter that she had recruited a management team in place of Halley and also had plans to work on a follow-up album to Calling All Hearts.

-In September 2011, Cole confirmed via Twitter that she had begun working on her fifth studio album.
-Cole also deemed that the album's material was different from her previous four albums and described it as a return "to her roots".
-During the album's recording process, she told her fans that they could expect her "redhead Keysh" alter ego to return on the album and revealed that she planned on working with several artists, such as Brandy, Boi-1da, Ester Dean, and Trey Songz, among others.
-In October 2011, Cole hosted a Ustream session where she previewed snippets of then newly recorded material and songs, some of which were eventually included on the album.

-On August 1, 2012, Cole appeared on the BET countdown show 106 & Park and revealed that the album would be released in fall 2012, alongside her reality television series Keyshia & Daniel: Family First.
-During the interview, she said, "I took myself out of the equation this time around and I focused on my fans, just [to] make sure that they're gonna be happy".

-Recording and production

 "I am trying my hardest for this album to help them get over the bull that they go through with these guys even though I'm not experiencing it at this moment.
 I want to be supportive and understanding and caring to my fans as well."